-Are you looking for an under sink reverse osmosis system?
-Whether you need help with replacement filters or filter change we have the licensed plumbers to help.
+Are you looking for an under-sink reverse osmosis system?
+Whether you need help with replacement filters or filter changes, we have licensed plumbers to help.
 Even if you didn’t purchase your system through us, we still service it if it needs repairs or replacement parts.

 We can supply your RO system with a faucet that will match your existing fixtures.
-Please inquire with our office for pricing and selection.
-Popular options available, brushed nickel, black, copper, white, and more!
+Please contact our office for pricing and selection.
+There are popular options: brushed nickel, black, copper, white, and more!

 NRO4-50 & NRO5-50

-****Well water packages are also available addressing Hardness, Iron, Taste, and Odor issues.
+****Well water packages address hardness, iron, taste, and odor issues.
 Pricing will vary based on the conditions that need to be addressed.
-We are happy to come by and assess your water conditions and recommend the appropriate equipment based on your needs and your budget.
+We are happy to come by and assess your water conditions and recommend the appropriate equipment based on your needs and budget.
 You can also visit our pricing page here.